mariamrakka/vsd-hdp/README.md

 # VSD-HDP

-This github repository summarized the progress made in the VSD-HDP tapeout program.
+This github repository summarizes the progress made in the VSD-HDP tapeout program.

 ## Day 0